Polynomial greatest common divisor: Arithmetic of algebraic extensions

-The inverse of a non zero element a of L is the coefficient u in Bézout's identity au + fv = 1, which may be computed by extended GCD algorithm. (the GCD is 1 because the minimal polynomial f is irreducible).
-The degrees inequality in the specification of extended GCD algorithm shows that a further division by f is not needed to get deg(u) < deg(f).
+The inverse of a non zero element a of L is the coefficient u in Bézout's identity au + fv = 1, which may be computed by extended GCD algorithm.
+(The GCD is 1 because the minimal polynomial f is irreducible.)
+The degree inequality in the specification of extended GCD algorithm shows that a further division by f is not needed to get deg(u) < deg(f).

 Subresultants

-In the case of univariate polynomials, there is a strong relationship between the greatest common divisors and resultants.
+In the case of univariate polynomials, there is a strong relationship between greatest common divisors and resultants.
 More precisely, the resultant of two polynomials P, Q is a polynomial function of the coefficients of P and Q which has the value zero if and only if the GCD of P and Q is not constant.

-The subresultants theory is a generalization of this property that allows characterizing generically the GCD of two polynomials, and the resultant is the 0-th subresultant polynomial.
+The theory of subresultantsis a generalization of this property that allows characterizing generically the GCD of two polynomials, and the resultant is the 0-th subresultant polynomial.